gucamachor/MATLAB-visual-recog/README.md

 Facial or object recognition with MATLAB script using Pearson correlation coefficient.

-In this code a MATLAB script is written to perform a comparison of images using the Pearson correlation coefficient for image recognition.
-Pearson's correlation coefficient for facial or object recognition, between a reference image and 3 other images that are obtained through a webcam video capture script.
+In this code a MATLAB script is written to perform an image recognition using Pearson's correlation coefficient, being the images obtained through an image capture script from a webcam video in MATLAB.

 Files: